Building cloud-based applications with Microsoft Azure

 Azure Web Apps

-Learn how to host Web apps and Web services in the cloud using Azure Web Apps, and about deployment slots and other features that this service offers.
+Learn how to host Web apps and Web services in the cloud using Azure App Service, and learn about deployment slots, auto-scaling, and other features that this service offers.

 Learn how to store data in the cloud by leveraging Azure Storage services such as blob storage.
 Also learn how to manage these services and how to interact with them using REST APIs and packages that wrap those APIs.